Beam-Connectivity/beam-connectivity.github.io/vacancies/2022-10-account-manager.md

 Pioneers in better Connected Vehicles: Beam Connectivity is a startup in the mobility space.
 We work with established and up-and-coming vehicle manufacturers to deliver best-in-class connected vehicle experiences in cars, buses, e-scooters and e-bikes.

 Founded in January 2020, we have built a superb engineering team and deployed our connected vehicle platform to several customers.
-To support the next phase of our growth we are now building a commercial function to accelerate deployment and hiring an Account Manager.
+To support the next phase of our growth we are now hiring an Account Manager in our new commercial team.

 #### Improving the world of connected vehicles